4th-5th Grade Early Childhood Endorsement

 Please visit the Office of the Bursar 2015-2016 Tuition Schedule (select Off Campus Graduate Programs) for current tuition and fees.
 Ohio University Faculty and Staff should contact us before registering.
 Ohio University Faculty and Staff should contact us before registering.
 As a non-degree graduate student working toward teacher certification, financial aid is limited to undergraduate Direct Loans that require a minimum of six credit hours.
 Students who have reached the maximum aggregate loan borrowing limit in the Direct Loan Program ($57,500 as Independent, $31,000 as Dependent) may seek a private alternative loan as a resource.
 Students planning to enroll in courses for Summer Semester 2016 will need to complete the 2016-2017 FAFSA application.
 The Ohio University school code is 003100.
 For further questions about the FAFSA (Free Application for Federal Student Aid) and Direct Loans, please e-mail email@example.com.

-Our next cohort is scheduled to begin in May 2016 during our Summer term.
-Applications are no longer being accepted for this program (ND8869).
-We will begin accepting applications for the 2017 program in Febraury 2017.
+Our next cohort is scheduled to begin in May 2017 during our Summer term.
+Applications are no longer being accepted for this program (ND8869) for 2016..
+We will begin accepting applications for the 2017 program in February 2017.
 A Program Overview is also available in pdf format.
-For additional questions, please e-mail us: email@example.com.
+For additional questions, please e-mail us: firstname.lastname@example.org.